Pascua earned a rating of 84.50%, while UST logged a...

 j–P4: An active concern for contemporary local and global issues

-k–P5: An ability to use techniques, skills, and modern engineering tools necessary for the practice of civil engineering
+k–P5: An ability to use techniques, skills, and modern engineering tools necessary for the practice of chemical engineering

 l–K4: The knowledge and understanding of engineering and management principles as a member and leader in a team, to manage projects in multi-disciplinary environments